It seems that I am on a roll writing about love-it-or-hate-it foods.

 As for me, I don’t eat cilantro for my health – like Nick, I eat it because I love the taste – and it seems I’m not alone.
 In the Weekend Herb Blogging one year anniversary edition last year, readers voted cilantro to be their favourite herb (although it did get knocked off its perch by basil this year).
 But whatever the public says, it will always be a favourite in my house.

 1 Tbsp cider vinegar

 1 tsp garam masala

-Dice the tomato and cucumebr into small cubes.
+Dice the tomato and cucumber into small cubes.
 Wash the cilantro, remove the leaves from the stems.
 Mix the vegetables in a bowl before adding the vinegar and garam masala and mixing.

 This refreshing salad is excellent with curries, such as the chicken biryani I made last week!

-I’m submitting this post as my entry to this week’s Weekend Herb Blogging, kindly hosted by The Expatriates Kitchen – send your entries to beth AT 2boriginal DOT com by Sunday.
+I’m submitting this post as my entry to this week’s Weekend Herb Blogging, kindly hosted by The Expatriates Kitchen – send your entries to Beth by Sunday.